 Columns formulas are a quick and powerful way to gain more insight into your data.
-You can add column formulas to report, Tracking and Comparison Cards.
+You can add column formulas to report, Tracking and Compare Cards.
 In this guide we're going to cover:

 - Adding column formulas to tables